About the AMFS

 In the summers that followed, the participating musicians returned, bringing their music students, and the foundation was set for the AMFS as it is known today.
 In 1951, the School enrolled its first official class, with 183 music students.
 That same year, Igor Stravinsky became the first conductor to present his own works with the Festival.

 Early founding musicians included baritone Mac Harrell (father of cellist Lynn Harrell) and violinist Roman Totenberg (father of NPR legal correspondent Nina Totenberg).
 Early performance highlights include then-student James Levine conducting the Benjamin Britten opera Albert Herring in 1964, coinciding with Britten’s visit to Aspen that summer to accept an award from the Aspen Institute.
 In 1965, Duke Ellington and his orchestra came to the AMFS to perform a benefit concert.
 In 1971, Dorothy DeLay joined the AMFS strings artist-faculty and attracted more than 200 students a summer to her program.
 In 1975, Aaron Copland came to Aspen as a composer-in-residence on the occasion of his 75th birthday.
 In 1980, John Denver performed with the Aspen Festival Orchestra for his TV special Music and the Mountains, which aired the following year on ABC.
 Multiple artist-faculty members have also recorded albums while in Aspen, including the Emerson String Quartet, which recorded the Shostakovich: The String Quartets 5-disc set from AMFS venue Harris Concert Hall and won the 2000 Grammy Award for Best Classical Album.

 Programs of Study

-The Aspen Music Festival and School offers musicians a choice programs of study: Orchestra, Brass Quintet Studies, the Finckel-Wu Han Chamber Music Studio, Solo Piano, Collaborative Piano, Opera Coaching, the Aspen Opera Center, the Aspen Conducting Academy, the Seraphic Fire Professional Choral Institute, the Susan and Ford Schumann Center for Composition Studies, the Aspen Contemporary Ensemble, the Center for Advanced Quartet Studies, and Classical Guitar.
+The Aspen Music Festival and School offers musicians a choice of programs of study: Orchestra, Solo Piano, Collaborative Piano, Aspen Opera Theater and VocalARTS, the Aspen Conducting Academy, the Seraphic Fire Professional Choral Institute, the Susan and Ford Schumann Center for Composition Studies, the Aspen Contemporary Ensemble, American Brass Quintet Seminar @Aspen, and Classical Guitar.